 What's the difference between body soaps and shampoo bars?

 Skipping Stone's body soaps and shampoo bars are both cold-process soaps.
 Our body soap produces abundant lather, cleanses gently, and leaves the skin supple and soft.
 The shampoo bars are specially formulated with premium oils known to be beneficial for hair, including avocado oil, shea butter, cocoa butter, sweet almond oil, macadamia nut oil, and argan oil.
 Unlike many shampoo bars on the market, ours are made exclusively with natural ingredients, yet they deliver excellent results.
 Additionally, shampoo bars can also double as facial or body bars.

 How do you use a shampoo bar?

-Which one is the gentlest soap?
+Which soap is the gentlest?